DARE PHOTOGRAPHY • UK-WIDE NIGERIAN WEDDINGS

 Aso Ebi, Gele & detail coverage

-We document fabrics, gele, beads, lace, and family colours with clean lighting and flattering angles — so details look premium, not dull.
+We document fabrics, gele, beads, lace, and family colours with clean lighting and flattering angles so details look vibrant, luxurious, and true to the day.

 Key moments we watch for

-Entrances, prayers/blessings, introductions, gifts, money spray, dances, and portraits with elders — captured without disrupting the flow.
+Entrances, blessings, introductions, wine carrying, gifts, money spray, dancing, and portraits with elders — captured without disrupting your flow.

-- Large guest counts: we pre-plan the family photo list so elders don’t wait and groups don’t drag.
+- Large guest counts: we pre-plan the family photo structure so elders do not wait and groups stay efficient.

-- Church + reception logistics: we build buffer time so travel doesn’t eat portrait time.
+- Church + reception logistics: we build buffer time so travel does not eat portrait time.

 PLANNING GUIDE